Failure of uniform laws of large numbers for subdifferentials and beyond: Abstract

 \section{Abstract}

 We provide counterexamples showing that uniform laws of large numbers do not hold for subdifferentials under natural assumptions.
-Our results apply to random Lipschitz functions and random convex functions with a finite number of smooth pieces.
-Consequently, they resolve the questions posed by Shapiro and Xu [J.~Math.~Anal.~Appl., 325(2), 2007] in the negative and highlight the obstacles nonsmoothness poses to uniform results.
+Our constructions are univariate random Lipschitz functions and bivariate random convex functions with two smooth pieces.
+Consequently, they resolve the questions posed by Shapiro and Xu [\textit{J.~Math.~Anal.~Appl.}, 325 (2007), 1390--1399] in the negative.
+They also demonstrate the failure of certain graphical and pointwise laws for subdifferentials, revealing fundamental barriers to the consistency of sample-average approximation and subdifferential approximation.